SunnyMaximo/iot-nxpimxa71ch-c/provision_a71ch_for_watson_iot_demo.md

 # Provision A71CH
 ## For IBM Watson IoT Platform Demo

-This document describes *NXP A71CH* provisiong process required for connecting to IBM Watson IoT Platform, for demo or ptototype developemnt.
+This document describes *NXP A71CH* provisioning process required for connecting to IBM Watson IoT Platform, for demo or prototype developemnt.

 ## 1 Prepare your board